-If my creditors are constantly calling or I am unable to afford the things I really need, my finances are ruling my life.
-This is what I want to avoid.
+If you cannot afford the things you genuinely need or creditors are constantly calling you, your finances are ruling your life.
+This is what you want to avoid.

-If you go too far to the other extreme, you have the same problem.
-Pinching every single penny may get you a nice number in your bank account, but its no way to spend your life.
+If you go too far to the other extreme, however, you have the same problem.
+Pinching every single penny may get you a nice number in your bank account, but its no way to live your life.

 Find your happy medium.
-Budget for some fun and create a budget that works.
+Budget for some fun and create a budget that works for you.

 Do you budget for fun?
 How do you treat yourself each month for sticking to your budget?